BSA Bantam Buyers Guide

 But are they any use on modern roads?

-However, if you're tough and stubborn and brave and dedicated, you could yet travel tens of thousands of miles on a BSA Bantam and have a hoot doing it (see feature on John Storey and his amazing 300,000 mile D1 125cc Bantam to see just how much masochistic pleasure can be wrought out of these bikes once you knuckle down to the agonisingly slow march of progress).
+However, if you're tough and stubborn and brave and dedicated, you could yet travel tens of thousands of miles on a 125cc BSA Bantam and have a hoot doing it (see feature on John Storey and his amazing 300,000 mile D1 Bantam to see just how much masochistic pleasure can be wrought out of these bikes once you knuckle down to the agonisingly slow march of progress).

-Of course, if you live in rural Spain or France, or somewhere else where you can still find an empty stretch of tarmac, the Bantam could be just the thing for zipping around the odd vineyard or dust bowl.
+Of course, if you live in rural Spain or France, or somewhere else where you can still find an empty stretch of tarmac, the piddly Bantam could be just the thing for zipping around the odd vineyard or dust bowl.
 But here in bumper-to-bumper Blighty, where people will murder you for another inch of highway, you’re living on borrowed time.